mialkin/docs/csharp/expression tree.md

 Expression trees represent code in a tree-like data structure, where each node is an expression, for example, a method call or a binary operation such as `x < y`.

-To create expression trees by using the API, use the [Expression ↑](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?) class.
+To create expression trees by using the API, use the [↑ Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?) class.
 This class contains static factory methods that create expression tree nodes of specific types.

 You can compile and run code represented by expression trees.
 This enables dynamic modification of executable code, the execution of LINQ queries in various databases, and the creation of dynamic queries.